 The bite-sized packaging does entail some compromises.
 For example, its four front-mounted switches are small and closely spaced, making them hard to find at speed or at night.
 Its status indicators--pale green and amber--proved extremely hard to see in sunlight although the four red signal-strength LEDs were always legible.
 Fortunately, the control module weighs only 1.6 ounces, allowing us to mount it under-dash using Velcro, shielding it from both sunlight and inquisitive eyes.

 The BEL 975R offers a full complement of features including auto mute, an abbreviated power-up self-test sequence, three-step dim/dark mode and memory for preferred user settings.
 It also has user-selectable features: auto mute, SWS and selectable band defeat.
 The latter permits the disabling of X or K bands for drivers who live in areas where one or another of those frequencies isn't used.
-To further limit false alarms the unit can be set to monitor one or more of four Ka-band frequencies while ignoring everything else.
-We liked this feature, finding that we could disable 34.36 Gigahertz, used only by European photo radar, and instruct the BEL to listen only for the three US-spec Ka frequencies.
-This served to eliminate many of the sources of false alarms common to the ultra-wide Ka band, keeping things much quieter in the process.

 Like its forebears, the Vector LR Remote weighed in with excellent radar performance, scoring within feet of the leader on two of the three radar bands and lagging only slightly behind on the third band.
 On the urban loop the BEL barked three false alarms, an acceptable if unexceptional number.
 Its laser detection range was good but like other remotes whose laser detection modules mount high on the windshield, laser attacks at close range frequently went entirely unnoticed.